Can You Use Car Oil in a Motorcycle

 • Check your motorcycle’s owner’s manual to find out what type and how much oil is required for your specific model

-• Pour the oil into the opening until it reaches the full line on the dipstick or reaches the amount specified in your owner’s manual, whichever comes first
+• Pour the oil into the opening until it reaches the whole line on the dipstick or reaches the amount specified in your owner’s manual, whichever comes first

 • 6 Screw the oil fill cap back on tightly and dispose of any used oil properly according to local regulations